October 30th, 2022

 Today, about 93,000 people call Asheville home.
 Residents love their city for many reasons, from breathtaking mountain views to downtown's quirky shops, eateries and galleries.
 If you're considering relocating to Asheville, perhaps the main thing to know is that you can expect a small-town feeling while still enjoying all the amenities of big-city life, from jobs to cultural opportunities.

 With a thriving job market, the unemployment rate remains low.
 Many jobs are in the (relatively stable) healthcare and educational sectors, with theMission Health System and Buncombe County School District among the area's major employers.

 The tourism and hospitality industry is strong here, as well.
 The Biltmore Company's many hotels, restaurants, and shops employ many Asheville residents.
 Another small-town perk?
 Residents enjoy a short (average of 15 minutes) daily commute.

-Foodies rave about Asheville's burgeoning culinary scene, too; the city was named Best Food City in America for 2020 by Food & Wine Magazine.
+Foodies rave about Asheville's burgeoning culinary scene; the city was named Best Food City in America for 2020 by Food & Wine Magazine.
 Much culinary growth is spurred by the region's booming breweries.
-If you like beer, Asheville is the place to be, with experimental (yet still accessible) breweries popping up all over the region in recent years.
+If you like beer, Asheville is the place to be, with experimental (yet still accessible) breweries all over the area in recent years.